IBM-Cloud/terraform-provider-ibm/website/docs/r/storage_file.html.markdown

 # ibm\_storage_file

 Provides a file storage resource.
-This allows NFS-based [Endurance](https://knowledgelayer.softlayer.com/topic/endurance-storage) and [Performance](https://knowledgelayer.softlayer.com/topic/performance-storage) file storage and [NAS\/FTP](https://console.bluemix.net/docs/infrastructure/network-attached-storage/index.html#getting-started-with-nas) file storage to be created, updated, and deleted.
+This allows NFS-based [Endurance](https://knowledgelayer.softlayer.com/topic/endurance-storage) and [Performance](https://knowledgelayer.softlayer.com/topic/performance-storage) file storage to be created, updated, and deleted.

 File storage is mounted using the NFS protocol.
 For example, a file storage resource with the `hostname` argument set to `nfsdal0501a.service.softlayer.com` and the `volumename` argument set to ` IBM01SV278685_7` has the mount point `nfsdal0501a.service.softlayer.com:\IBM01SV278685_7`.